-For a long time, it was common practice to use a pruning sealer when trimming trees — a seemingly common-sense practice recommended by trained arborists and nursery workers alike.
-Today, homeowners are learning that painting on tree pruning sealer is a bad idea.
+For a long time, it was common practice to use a pruning sealer like tree tar when trimming trees — a seemingly common-sense practice recommended by trained arborists and nursery workers alike.
+Today, homeowners are learning why painting on tree pruning sealer is a bad idea.

-Generations of homeowners grew up believing that painting on an application of pruning sealer on tree limbs/branches was an integral part of “safe” tree pruning.
+Generations of homeowners grew up believing that painting on an application of pruning sealant on tree limbs/branches was an integral part of “safe” tree pruning.
 No longer.
-“Current best practices no longer recommend applying sealants to tree wounds,” says Karl Flocke, a woodland ecologist who works for the Texas A&M Forest Service.
+“Current best practices no longer recommend applying sealants [pruning spray or pruning paste] to tree wounds,” says Karl Flocke, a woodland ecologist who works for the Texas A&M Forest Service.

 So let’s talk about why it’s now considered a gardening myth and how yesterday’s tree bandage became today’s bad practice.